 Does the company state its values clearly, using words like “collaborative”, “innovative”, “people-focused” or “preserving the kampung spirit”; and do these strike a chord with you?

 Are there any indicators of the company culture?
 For example, does the company provide employee benefits that you might value, financial or otherwise; flexible working hours; team-oriented culture; or growth opportunities?
-See if content on their social media channels — such as photos, company videos or posts — mentions their employees or showcases team-building activities; it could give an insight into the type of working environment and the average employee’s work-life balance.
+See if the content on their social media channels — such as photos, company videos or posts — mentions their employees or showcases team-building activities; it could give an insight into the type of working environment and the average employee’s work-life balance.

 A company’s Corporate Social Responsibility (CSR) initiatives could also resonate with you, like how NTUC Income approaches this through community development, human rights and environmental consideration, among other factors.